Bounteous-Inc/aem-webpack-example/README.md

 **Webpack in AEM improves front end development because...**

-- It allows using the latest JavaScript standards _without_ breaking clientlibs and AEM's built-in YUI compressor.
+- It allows using the latest JavaScript standards _without_ breaking clientlibs and AEM's built-in compression libraries.
 - It promotes modular and reusable code.
 You can import modules, variables and files using JavaScript and tie it to an AEM component.
 This results in code that's easier to maintain, which saves time and _$$$_.
-- It can be extended easily and supports the integration of [~500.000](http://www.modulecounts.com/) npm modules.
+- It can be extended easily and supports the integration of [~600.000](http://www.modulecounts.com/) npm modules.
 - It can automatically prefix CSS for better cross-browser compatibility, ensure consistent code style, and automate most tasks you can think of.
 - It even allows writing tests for JavaScript.